-Rating Child's Development in Relation to Other Children the Same Age Age Expected Skills Dashawn has all of the skills that we would expect in this area.
-Dashawn has the skills that we would expect in this area.
+Rating Child's Development in Relation to Other Children the Same Age Age Expected Skills 7 Dashawn has all of the skills that we would expect in this area.
+6 Dashawn has the skills that we would expect in this area.
 There are some concerns with [area of concern/quality/lacking skill].
-Decreasing Degree of Age Expected Skills Dashawn shows many age expected skills.
-He also continues to show some skills that might describe a younger child in this area.
-Dashawn shows occasional use of some age expected skills.
+Decreasing Degree of Age Expected Skills 5 Dashawn shows many age expected skills.
+He also continues to show some skills that might describe a slightly younger child in this area.
+4 Dashawn shows occasional use of some age expected skills.
 He has more skills of a younger child in this area.
-No Age Expected Skills Dashawn uses many important skills that are necessary for development of more advanced skills; he is not yet showing skills used by other children his age in this area.
-Dashawn is beginning to show some of the early skills that are necessary for development of more advanced skills in this area.
-Dashawn has the very early skills in this area.
-This means that Dashawn has the skills we would expect of a much younger child. prorted by the Integrated Training Collaborative (ITC) with funding support from the
+No Age Expected Skills and a Decreasing Degree of Immediate Founda- tional Skills (Early Skills) 3 Dashawn uses many important skills that are necessary for development of more advanced skills; he is not yet showing skills used by other children his age in this area.
+2 Dashawn is beginning to show some of the early skills that are necessary for development of more advanced skills in this area.
+1 Dashawn has the very early skills in this area.
+This means that Dashawn has the skills we would expect of a much younger child.

-Virginia Department of Behavioral Health and Developmental Services (DBHDS).
+This document printing is supported by the Integrated Training Collaborative (ITC) with funding support from the Virginia Department of Behavioral Health and Developmental Services (DBHDS).